 If you would have asked me ten years ago whether I believed I could earn a full-time income–one that would allow my husband to become a stay-at-home dad–I would have probably laughed you right out of the room.
-Even just five years ago, after I started writing LWSL, when I told my husband I wanted to make enough money from blogging that he would be able quit his job, he did laugh me right out of the room.
+Even just five years ago, after I started writing LWSL, when I told my husband I wanted to make enough money from blogging that he would be able to quit his job, he did laugh me right out of the room.

 It sounded crazy.
 In fact, sometimes it still sounds crazy.

-Not a day goes by that I don’t realize what an amazing privilege it is to be able to work at a job I absolutely love, one I am totally passionate about, and wholly devoted to, one that that gives me flexibility and freedom and one that changes every day.
+Not a day goes by that I don’t realize what an amazing privilege it is to be able to work at a job I absolutely love, one I am totally passionate about, wholly devoted to, one that gives me flexibility and freedom, and one that changes every day.
 I feel so fortunate to live in a world where opportunities to support our families and make a living are literally right in front of us—right in our own home.